tlamer/teensy/README.md

 teensy
 ======

-Libraries and templates for teensy
+Libraries and templates for teensy.